 VLR Listing Date 06/21/2018

 Grace Episcopal Church is an early Caroline County example of Greek Revival architecture applied to an ecclesiastical building.
 After its initial construction by neighboring planters between 1833-34 in a simple colonial style, in 1853 Greek Revival elements were added—most notably on the exterior front entrance and inside a rear addition built to house a recessed chancel.
 An upper gallery was installed as well for enslaved and freemen in the area to attend worship services.
-Those 1850s’ changes reflect resurgence in Episcopal Church worship wherein a central altar focused services emphasizing ceremony and the ritual of communion sacrament over preaching from the pulpit, the more dominate form of worship during the colonial era.
+Those 1850s changes reflect resurgence in Episcopal Church worship wherein a central altar focused on services emphasizing ceremony and the ritual of the sacrament of holy communion over preaching from the pulpit, the more dominant form of worship during the colonial era.
 Grace Episcopal Church served as a Civil War Confederate hospital and headquarters for Gen. Robert Rodes.
 After the war, the 1875 painting “The Ascension of Christ” by Arthur Pierson was installed in the chancel behind the altar where it is back lit by a window, a move suggestive of the more decorative religious elements that appeared in churches during the postbellum era.

 VLR: Virginia Landmarks Register

 NPS: National Park Service